stevearrants/styleguide/docs/Punctuation.md

 ## Semicolons

 Use semicolons sparingly.
 They are difficult to see on some hand-held devices.
-Semicolons can sometimes confuse non-native English speakers.
+Semicolons can sometimes cause confusion for non-native English speakers.
-For example, in Greek you end a question with a semicolon.
+For example, in Greek, you end a question with a semicolon.

 Try rewriting the sentence or paragraph to make it more readable.

 ## Commas

 Use the serial comma (sometimes called the Oxford comma).
 In a list of three or more, include a comma before the conjunction.
 For example:
 *Please buy milk, apples, and cod cakes.*

 ## Dashes

-When offsetting a phrase with dashes you should use the longer em dash (&mdash;) with a space on either side of the dash.
+When offsetting a phrase with dashes, you should use the longer em dash (&mdash;) with a space on either side of the dash.
 For example:

 *We emphasize specific, customer-centered workflows, and &mdash; whenever possible &mdash; we preserve your current workflow.*

 Although you should use words instead of symbols, in some contexts you may use an "en dash" to convey a range of numbers.
-For example, both *10&ndash;20 footnotes* and *10 to 20 footnotes* are acceptable options.
+For example, both
+*10&ndash;20 footnotes* and *10 to 20 footnotes* are acceptable options.

 > *We assign 2&ndash;5 people to each implementation team.*